ahmecse/CS6370-NLP-IR-System-Project-IITM/README.md

-# Simple IRS system from scratch
+# IRS system from scratch
-A simple search engine developed using python
+A search engine developed using python